nilam-10/que_analyzer/README.md

 - 🤖 Trains a model to predict likely repeats.
 - 💬 Lets you pick a question and get an AI-generated answer.

 ---

-## 📚 Mock Test Paper Generator (Extension)

-You can also add support to generate **7 full mock papers** each for:

-- **Science** – 30 questions per paper
-- **English** – 30 questions per paper

-These can be randomly selected from extracted unique questions or prioritized based on frequency (repeated across years).

-✅ Coming Soon in v2.

----